 In my product designs at my day job I sometimes specify torx-headed screws.
 This could be because the heads resist tool damage better.
 It could be because torx-heads are more available at the time for some particular combination of thread and length and material I need.
 Or it could just be because they look cool!
 Whatever the reason I need a number of torx drivers; in the larger sizes 1/4 inch hex-ended bits are just fine but for smaller sizes I prefer to have small screwdrivers for each one.
 Since I don't like them rolling around loose in a drawer I made a rack out of 1/4 inch birch plywood on the laser cutter.

-- Earn Fechter rank in HEMA: No progress to report as yet.
+- Earn Fechter rank in HEMA: No progress.

-- Add five new videos to Youtube: none as yet.
+- Add five new videos to Youtube: one

 - Add five significant projects to my personal site: none as yet.